 Identification CPF/CNPJ (tax id.)
 Kind of Administrator's relationship with the related person Kind of related person Title/Position Fiscal year as of Dec.
-31, 2022 Issuer's Administrator Laércio José de Lucena Cosentino Chairperson of the Board of Directors, Member of the Governance and Nomination Committee, People and Compensation Committee and Strategy Committee 032.737.678-39 Control Supplier Related person VIP IV Empreendimentos e Participações Ltda.
-Shareholder 07.951.381/0001-3 3 Remark: Property Lease Agreement, with TOTVS S.A. as lessor, as nd such related party as l lessee
+31, 2021 Issuer's Administrator Laércio José de Lucena Cosentino Chairperson of the Board of Directors, Member of the Governance and Nomination Committee, Member of the Strategy Committee 032.737.678-39 Control Supplier Related person VIP IV Empreendimentos e Participações Ltda.
+Shareholder 07.951.381/0001-33 Remark: Property Lease Agreement, with TOTVS S.A. as lessor, and such related party as lessee

-Laércio José de Lucena Cosentino Chairperson of the Board of Directors, Member of the Governance and Nomination Committee, People and Compensation Committee and Strategy Committee
+Laércio José de Lucena Cosentino Chairperson of the Board of Directors, Member of the Governance and Nomination Committee, Member of the Strategy Committee